-Who is entitled to vote?
+Who has the right to vote?

-Voting rights of the Swiss living abroad
+Voting rights of Swiss citizens abroad

 Voting rights of dual nationals